-This tutorial shows how to use HammerDB to perform load testing on a Google Compute Engine SQL Server instance.
+This tutorial shows how to use HammerDB to perform load testing on a Compute Engine SQL Server instance.
 You can learn how to install a SQL Server instance by using the following tutorials:

 There are a number of load-testing tools available.
 Some are free and open source, while others require licenses.
 HammerDB is an open source tool that generally works well to demonstrate the performance of your SQL Server database.
 This tutorial covers the basic steps to use HammerDB, but there are other tools available, and you should select the tools that align best to your specific workloads.

 - Collecting runtime statistics.

 In addition to any existing SQL Server instances running on Compute Engine, this tutorial uses billable components of Google Cloud Platform (GCP), including:

 - Windows Server

 The Pricing Calculator can generate a cost estimate based on your projected usage.
 The provided link shows the cost estimate for the products used in this tutorial, which can average 16 dollars (US) per day.
 New Google Cloud Platform users might be eligible for a free trial.

 Before you begin

 If you don't already have one, sign up for a new account.

 Select or create a GCP project.